From best to worst, here is GGRecon's Apex Legends weapons tier list.

 Hemlock Burst AR

 The Hemlock allows the holder to switch between single and burst fire, and the word to describe the AR is – good.
 Good at medium range, a good burst rate of fire, this weapon is simple yet effective.
-The high damage stats and accuracy pull this gun up from a lower rank to a comfortable position in Tier A, thanks to 132 headshot and 66 body damage.
-In Season 6, several mini-buffs have been given to the Hemlock, including slightly reduced recoil on the second and third shot.
+The high damage stats and accuracy pull this gun up from a lower rank to a comfortable position in Tier A. In Season 6, several mini-buffs were given to the Hemlock, including slightly reduced recoil on the second and third shot.

 The RE-45 is an automatic pistol that uses light ammo, can hold 25 bullets in a Level 3 clip, and is a very common ground loot gun.
 The bullet spread is airtight but does not zoom in when aiming down sights.
 Its sheer speed is what lands it in Tier B instead of C of this Apex Legends weapons tier list, as even though it doesn’t do impressive damage numbers, you can catch an enemy off guard in those first engagements with this tiny yet furious Chihuahua of a pistol.

-The G7 Scout was recently recategorized from a Sniper Rifle to an Assault Rifle, and in doing so, Respawn Entertainment were forced to downgrade the headshot damage, which was the meta for a good while in competitive arenas.
+The G7 Scout was recategorised from a Sniper Rifle to an Assault Rifle and now a Marksman weapon, and in doing so, Respawn Entertainment were forced to downgrade the headshot damage, which was the meta for a good while in competitive arenas.
 The G7 is reliable, complete with penetrating bullets (like the Kraber) and can still do decent 60 headshot damage.
+RIP Double Tap.
+The G7 now suffers from reduced accuracy thanks to its recategorisation, and the hipfire has an increased spread size, and the ADS is much slower too.
+Cheers, Respawn.

 The only thing worse than a standard Mozambique is a standard P2020.
-Maximum 20 headshot damage and 15 body shot mean this weapon is Tier D, no contest.
-Come up against an opponent with ANY OTHER GUN in the first engagement and you’re bound to lose.
+Maximum 23 headshot damage means this weapon is Tier D, no contest.
+Come up against an opponent with ANY OTHER GUN in the first engagement, and you’re bound to lose.

 So there you have it, from the highs of a Mastiff to the lows of a Mozambique, the Apex Legends weapon pool includes both OP and LOW-P weapons to pick from.
 Just make sure you keep an eye on those care package drops…